The Best Bear Gear: Beer Making Kits, Kegerators, And Koozies

 You used to drink coffee following a night of one too many beers.
 Now you drink beer to take the edge off after a caffeine-addled week of not-enough-sleep.
 Of course, you already know that fatherhood is a world where little makes sense, but did you know that famous Ben Franklin quote about beer and God was actually about wine?
-Here are 10 items to enhance your beer drinking while pondering what the hell you’re supposed hang above your home bar now.
-Actually, here’s a bonus 11th to help you out with that.
+Here are beer making kits, beer gear, and other items to enhance your beer drinking while pondering what the hell you’re supposed hang above your home bar now.

 Northern Brewer Small Batch Starter Kit